-The Washington Student Achievement Council has developed a sophisticated web-based portal that has become invaluable to the efficiency of operations of all of the Council's automated financial aid programs.
-The Portal is customized for each program and is capable of processing automated program applications, retaining lists of program recipients, automating payments, tracking outstanding balances, generating notifications and tracking program data.
+The Washington Student Achievement Council has developed a sophisticated web-based portal that enables efficient operation of the Council's automated financial aid programs.
+The portal is customized for each program and is capable of automatically processing program applications, retaining lists of program recipients, automating payments, tracking outstanding balances, generating notifications and tracking program data.

-HELP program staff would work closely with information technology programmers to customize the needs of the new program.
-The magnitude of a relatively large state student loan program would be significant from a programming perspective and would require several programmers' time over several months or more.
-After development there would be ongoing system and maintenance needs.
+The Council's portal also can be used to administer the HELP program.
+HELP program staff could work closely with information technology programmers to meet the needs of the new program.
+The magnitude of a relatively large state student loan program would be significant from a programming perspective and would require several programmers' time for at least several months.
+After development, there would be ongoing system and maintenance needs.

-The WSAC Portal system retains all necessary data on program recipients and enables access to data.
-The Portal can track everything from time lapses for deferment and grace periods to recipient profile information if provided on the automated application.
+The WSAC portal system retains all necessary data on program recipients and enables access to data.
+The portal can track everything from time lapses for deferment and grace periods to recipient profile information if provided on the automated application.
 All data can be customized based on the defined program requirements.
 The billing agency and collection agency also provide standard and customized reports on assigned billing and collection accounts.